Evans gives GB perfect Davis Cup start

 Last updated on .From the section Tennis

-Great Britain made the perfect start to their Davis Cup quarter-final as Dan Evans thrashed German opponent Peter Gojowczyk in the opening rubber.
+Great Britain made the perfect start to their Davis Cup quarter-final as Dan Evans thrashed Germany's Peter Gojowczyk in the opening rubber.

-Evans, 31, took advantage of a shaky start from Gojowczyk - who was a late change in the German team - to take the opening set in 27 minutes.
+Evans, 31, took advantage of a shaky start from Gojowczyk - who was a late change in the German team - to win the opening set in 27 minutes in Innsbruck.

 The British number two continued to dominate and sealed a 6-2 6-1 win.